Poetry and Everyday Sexism, online, 13 January 2021, from £2 - Book now

-(Note that due to limited places, a waiting list is now in place for this event.)
-Poet Kim Moore invites you to join her for an experimental online live literature experience directed by the audience in a choose-your-own-adventure-style reading.
-This really will be a one-off event, as Kim utilises live polls to select the paths of navigation through her thesis – for the past three and a half years, she has been a PhD candidate at Manchester Metropolitan University, exploring how to use lyric poetry to write about everyday sexism and female desire.
+Directed by the audience, this online live literature experience really will be a one-off, as Kim utilises audience polls to select the paths of navigation through her thesis – for the past three and a half years, she has been a PhD candidate at Manchester Metropolitan University, exploring how to use lyric poetry to write about everyday sexism and female desire.

 “I thought I would take advantage of Zoom and create this experimental reading, where you, the audience, will decide what to hear next using polls”